isabella232/mobile-services.pt-BR/help/android/metrics.md

    >[!IMPORTANT]
    >
-   >Essa métrica não é armazenada automaticamente em uma métrica do Analytics.
+   >This metric is not automatically stored in an Analytics metric.
 Você deve criar uma regra de processamento que defina um evento personalizado para capturar essa métrica.

    * Parâmetro do Target/Dados de contexto do Analytics: `a.MonthlyEngUserEvent`
    * Audience Manager Signal: `c_a_MonthlyEngUserEvent`